Nat-Ness/etl-pipeline/README.md

 How to run?
 To run the code main.py successfully follow the steps below:
 1) Be sure to have Python3+
-1) 2) Clone the repository, and go to the week19 folder
+2) Clone the repository, and go to the week19 folder

 git clone https://github.com/nat-ness/etl_pipeline.git
-3) Install the necessary libraries which are listed in requirements.txt with using codes:
+3)Install the necessary libraries which are listed in requirements.txt with using codes:

 pip3 install -r requirements.txt
 4) Copy the variable from the .env.copy file to .env and fill out the environment variables.